yogeshbdeshpande/c2pa-attestation/attestation-design.md

 Attestation Assertions can be included at any location in the assertion array, although placing them last in the assertions array simplifies processing and is therefore preferred.

 During Claim creation, the attestations are calculated then embedded one at a time.
 For example, the Partial Claim without attestation assertions is created, serialized, and then the first attestation is gathered.
-The resulting attestation result is then encoded as an `attestation-info-map` assertion and then added to the end of the `assertions` array in the Claim.
+The resulting attestation result is then encoded as an `attestation-info-map` assertion and then added to the end of the `assertions` array in the Partial Claimt form the finalized Claim.

 If a second attestation is required, the Partial Claim with the first Attestation Assertion included is serialized and the second attestation is performed.
 The second Attestation Assertion is encoded in a `attestation-info-map` then added to the end of the `assertions` array to form the final Claim, which is then signed by the Claim Creator.